konnected-io/docs/security-alarm-system/wiring/smoke-detectors.md

 # Smoke Detectors

+Many interconnected type _wired_ smoke detectors (the kind when one alarms they all alarm) are compatible with Konnected if you have the right type of wiring and relay.

+## 2-Wire Smoke Detectors

+Many Honeywell / Ademco alarm systems particularly the popular VISTA-20P use 2-wire smoke alarms that are powered by supervised 12V power from the alarm panel.
+Unfortunately these will **NOT** work with Konnected.
+Popular smoke detectors models that **DO NOT** work with Konnected are _System Sensor 2W-B, 2WT-B, COSMO-2W_ and _Interlogix 521B, 528B_.

+## 4-Wire Smoke Detectors

+Most 4-Wire Smoke Detectors can work with Konnected if your wiring is accessible and you have a relay compatible with your smoke detector.
+Many smoke detectors operate on household AC power, so a relay is necessary to signal low-voltage devices like alarm systems and your Konnected board.
+If your smoke detectors were previously wired to your alarm panel, there's probably a relay already installed.
+If not, there are links below to relays for many popular models.

-Connecting smoke detectors requires a _relay_ compatible with your brand of smoke detector.
-Once you've wired your smoke detector wires to the relay according to the relay instructions, connect the NC and C leads of the relay to the Konnected device [input pins](#input-pins) just like any other sensor.
+Once you've identified the smoke detector signal wires, connect the two leads of the relay to the Konnected device [input pins](#input-pins) just like any other sensor.
+If your relay has both normally closed (NC) and normally open (NO) wires, uses the NC one.

 ### First Alert